I had never spent much time in New Hampshire, other than an hour stroll through Lebanon. I drove to Dover for a swim meet at the height of summer.

 I passed by many cute and picturesque lake-side downs on the way there.
 Saturday mornings in New England are just so pure.
 It’s prime time for craft fairs and wandering around the center of town as slowly as your old people legs can take you.

-Laconia is low-key in the same way Milton is.
+Laconia is low-key in the same way many of the understated towns in Vermont is.
 We spent a rainy afternoon on the beach.
 Now that my best friend and I are both older, it’s so special to be able to visit each other’s homes.
 Not apartments, not rented spaces, no roommates, but a place of our own.
 I was pleasantly surprised that there was much of my art and gifts on the wall and shelves.

 She is also an amazing cook and fried fish for us.
 I’ll make that 3.5 hour drive any day to get to be able to eat that fish again, ha.